paulanu/CMPM146_P6/README.txt

 	I changed the initialization of the first generation so that the majority (80%) of the levels would be empty levels.
 This fixed a problem of having crazy amounts of scattered blocks early on in the generations.

 Favorite level:
 	It took ~30 generations and 2204 seconds for the favorite level to be generated.
 I like the variation in height and the number of obstacles to jump over.

+Competition:
+	We intend to participate in the competition.

 INDIVIDUAL ENCODING: